 Issues with Trie :-

-The main disadvantage of tries is that they need lot of memory for storing the strings.
-For each node we have too many node pointers(equal to number of characters of the alphabet), If space is concern, then Ternary Search Tree can be preferred for dictionary implementations.
-In Ternary Search Tree, time complexity of search operation is O(h) where h is height of the tree.
-Ternary Search Trees also supports other operations supported by Trie like prefix search, alphabetical order printing and nearest neighbor search.
+The main disadvantage of tries is that they need a lot of memory for storing the strings.
+For each node we have too many node pointers(equal to number of characters of the alphabet), if space is concerned, then Ternary Search Tree can be preferred for dictionary implementations.
+In Ternary Search Tree, the time complexity of search operation is O(h) where h is the height of the tree.
+Ternary Search Trees also supports other operations supported by Trie like prefix search, alphabetical order printing, and nearest neighbor search.

 The final conclusion is regarding tries data structure is that they are faster but require huge memory for storing the strings.